Changfeng Park: Changfeng Ocean World (Sea Life Shanghai)

-Changfeng Ocean World, also known as Sea Life Shanghai is the main attraction within Changfeng Park.
+Changfeng Ocean World, also known as Sea Life Shanghai, is the main attraction within Changfeng Park.
 It opened in 1999 with an area of 10,000 square meters.
 It showcases more than 10,000 marine creatures of over 300 different varieties.
 It is China's first marine aquarium, and Shanghai's first large-scale world-class aquarium.
 There are more than 1,500 species of marine life on display, and it is one of Shanghai's youth science education bases.
 The main building is located 13 metres below Yin Chu Lake.
 The aquarium was purchased by Merlin Entertainments in 2012.

 Changfeng Ocean World controversially includes a beluga whale and sea lion performance hall.
 Visitors can, in cooperation with the staff, wear diving suits dance in the water with the whales or sea lions.
 It is believed that for this reason, Changfeng Ocean World is not linked to from the main Sea Life website.

 Transportation

 The park can be reached by taking Shanghai Metro Line 3 or Line 4 to the Jinshajiang Road Station to the northeast of the park.
 Shanghai Metro Line 2 runs south of the park.
+Shanghai Metro Line 15 can be taken directly to Changfeng Park station.